By Sinothi Thabethe

-The statue is on loan to The Port Natal Maritime Museum for an indefinite period but for at least three to five years.
+The statue is on loan to The Durban Maritime Museum for an indefinite period but for at least three to five years.
 If after that a suitable position on North Pier becomes available and there are suitable security arrangements in position, we can talk further about moving her to North Pier which is where the artist always wanted her to be.

 Having More than 400 convoys, 45 000 ships and six million serving personnel in World War Two passed through South African Ports en route to and from Mediterranean and far Eastern war zones.
 Over half of them stopped at Durban.
 Of these folks that did and still walk this earth today, few will have forgotten its legendary ‘The Lady in White’ whose real name was Perla Siedle Gibson.